So, where are all the millionaire legal associates? I’m not sure, but maybe a few will send me an email after reading this article.

 Second, even if you exit Biglaw and step off this eight-year path, you’ll be in a great position to do so.

 Here’s what I mean: The third year is a critical time for most associates.
-Do you want to be the associate in the nice one bedroom that still owes $100,000 on his loans?
+Do you want to be the associate in the fancy one-bedroom apartment that still owes $100,000 on his students loans?
 Or do you want to be the associate with no debt, a little savings, and a low-overhead lifestyle?

 The first associate feels stressed and obligated to push themselves through the next couple of years.
 The second associate laterals to go work for Spotify.
 Give yourself the option to go work for Spotify, even if you never take it.

-Third, as every BLI reader should know, it’s really not that hard to “live like a law student” for the first few years out of law school.
+Third, as every Biglaw Investor reader should know, it’s really not that hard to “live like a law student” for the first few years out of law school.

 You’re already used to being poor and living with roommates.
 You won’t be able to control the fact that your peers are now spending time at fancy restaurants and bars, but you can control whether you’re spending a lot on rent and cars.